 John Deere 9630T – This is the prime mover of the business which carries out all the primary cultivations and drilling.
 Implements include twin leg mole drainer, 7m Vaderstad Topdown, 12 furrow Lemken plough and 8m Vaderstad drill.
 Due to the workload the 9630T operates 24 hours a day during peak periods.

-John Deere 6215 – Despite not being the biggest tractor on the farm, the 6215 racks up the most hours in the year.
-The 6215 uses the step-less transmission to operate the trenching machine throughout the spring in between rounds of fertiliser application.
-During the summer the 6215 is kept busy by chasing the Claas Lexion 770, along with a second similar sized tractor, they are responsible for carting the 8,000 tonnes of combinable crops from field to farm.
+2x Fendt 724 Vario – Despite not being the biggest tractors on the farm, the 724's rack up the most hours in the year.
+The 724 is a very versatile tractor and was bought to service the high workload even during the quieter months of the year.
+During the summer the 724's are kept busy by chasing the Claas Lexion 770, they are responsible for carting the 8,000+ tonnes of combinable crops from field to farm.

 Agrifac Condor Endurance – The 8000L tank and speed on the road has increased the farm’s spraying output by 20%.
 A perfectly balanced chassis and large tyres means that the sprayer’s footprint is as minimal as possible at sensitive times of the year.
 It is essential to have a reliable machine that can be called upon at any day of the year to apply the agrochemicals at exactly the right time.
 This ensures maximum efficacy of the chemicals to maintain anti-resistance strategies and to prolong the life of the active ingredients themselves.